dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/resource-permalinks.md

 ## Resolving Knora ARK URLs

-A Knora ARK URL is intended to be resolved by the Knora ARK resolver, a Python 3 program that can be found under `webapi/src/main/python/ark` in the Knora source tree.
+A Knora ARK URL is intended to be resolved by the Knora ARK resolver, a Python 3 program that can be found under `ark` in the Knora source tree.
 See the file `README.md` in that directory for more information.

 ## Knora ARK URL Format